Codeception/Codeception/docs/04-AcceptanceTests.md

 ```

 On each fail, the snapshot of the last shown page will be stored in the __tests/_log__ directory.
-PHPBrowser will store html code and Selenium will save the screenshot of a page.
+PHPBrowser will store html code and WebDriver will save the screenshot of a page.

 ## Conclusion